 - Social influence: peer recommendations, even working with influencers, can help people adopt mobile ticketing more readily

-Smart solutions are on the rise, and with people in a constant hurry, it’s a matter of time before global adoption of smart ticketing products becomes a reality.
+Smart solutions are on the rise, and with people in a constant hurry, it’s a matter of time before the global adoption of smart ticketing products becomes a reality.

 In the meantime, municipalities that have chosen to deploy mobile ticketing should focus on providing timely and easy-to-understand information that will help people transition more quickly and easily.

-Communicating not only the obvious benefits of the system, but also addressing people’s pain points, is crucial for the success of any mobile ticketing project.
+Communicating not only the obvious benefits of the system but also addressing people’s pain points is crucial for the success of any mobile ticketing project.

 We’d love to hear your take on mobile ticketing – contact us today and let’s discuss!